PythWare/Conception-Engine/README.md

 Conception Engine is a toolkit being designed for Conception 1/Plus and Conception 2.
 Included will be an unpacker for both games that unpacks, decompresses, etc the CFSI containers, a Mod Creator that turns modded files into Mod Manager compatible mods, and a Mod Manager that has a deluxe GUI that no other Mod Manager is similar to other than Aldnoah Engine's Constellation Mod Manager and Dynasty Warriors 4 Hyper's Aquatic Mod Manager as of 2026.

 This new engine is meant to replace the old modding tools I made for the Conception games in the past, back then I was still new to tkinter usage and wasn't advanced with Python until later on.
+Conception Engine will be released soon.

 # Requirements